-Protably the most pretentious ban-quet ever given in the State of Utah was that tendered to Senator Clark at the Commercial club last night.
-There were something like 300 guests pres-ent and all did homage to the Montana
+Protably the most pretentious ban- | ciferation reached its zenith.
+His speech quet ever given in the State of Utah was that tendered to Senator Clark at the Commercial club last night.
+There give me a chance to shoot myself.
+For-give me as you can be forgiven.
+I greet you all with a thousand greetings, -Herman."
+To this was an incoherent postscript.

-And the Angels on the shore, Had yearned to be united Full twenty years or more.
+Oh the Saints who dwell in Zion, And the Angels on the shore, Had yearned to be united Full twenty years or more.
+And financiers from Buffalo,